Chinese frigate Xuchang: Construction

 Xuchang was launched on 30 May 2016 at the Huangpu Shipyard in Shanghai.
-Commissioned on 23 June 2017.
+She was commissioned on 23 June 2017.

 Operational history

 In 2019, Xuchang took part in anti-piracy operations in the Gulf of Aden.

 On June 3, 2019, the ship had a four-day stopover in Sydney Harbour, Australia on the return trip as part of a three-ship taskforce along with the Type 071 amphibious transport dock Kunlun Shan and the Type 903 replenishment ship Luomahu.
 According to then-Prime Minister Scott Morrison, the naval visit was invited by the Australian Government, but the neither the New South Wales government nor the Australian public were informed ahead of the taskforce's arrival, which triggered a media frenzy among the conservative Australian media and politicians on the backdrop of rising geopolitical tension in Sino-Australian relations.

-Xuchang is currently deployed in the red sea due to the Red Sea crisis.
+Xuchang is currently deployed in the Red Sea due to the Red Sea crisis.